 1. Make sure you have the correct gear

-One of the most important steps in transitioning from gym climbing to outdoor climbing is making sure that you have the correct gear.
+One of the most important steps in transitioning from gym climbing to outdoor climbing is making sure that you have the correct rock climbing gear.
 Gyms often can provide climbers with harnesses, shoes, and ropes, but when you head outdoors, you’re all on your own.
-Be sure to have a rope, harness, helmet, quickdraws, locking carabineer, personal anchor system, shoes, and chalk.
+Be sure to have a rope, harness, helmet, quickdraws, locking carabineer, personal anchor system, climbing shoes, chalk.

 2. Learn the proper safety techniques